VoidOne-App/VoidOne/README.md

 The current logger:

-records timestamps
+Records timestamps

-separates log levels
+Separates log levels

-continues writing to the console
+Continues writing to the console

-stores a current log file
+Stores a current log file

-rotates one previous log file
+Rotates one previous log file

-preserves diagnostics that can be attached to bug reports
+Preserves diagnostics that can be attached to bug reports

 Single-Instance Protection